dhis2/notes/decisions/2019/05/09-browser-support.md

 From 2.33 we will fully support Edge.

-This leaves the list of supported web browsers at Chrome, Firefox, Edge.
+This leaves the list of supported web browsers at Chrome, Firefox, Safari and Edge.